 Corrections.
 Use the current version of Form W-2c to correct errors (such as incorrect name, SSN, or amount) on a previously filed Form W-2 or Form W-2c.
 File Copy A of Form W-2c with the SSA.
-To e-file your corrections, see Correcting wage reports on page 2.
+To e-file your corrections, see Correcting wage reports.